isomerpages/jointpoly-polyforum/_forum-details/Programme Highlights.md

 Seletar Camp, where you will have the opportunity to go through interactive activities to have a more tangible and hands on experience in the domain of Military Defence.
-The programme hopes to foster better understanding of the importance of Military Defence in keeping Singapore strong, secure, and peaceful, and how communities can support this pillar.
+The programme hopes to foster better understanding of the importance of Military Defence in maintaining Singapore's strength, security, and peace, and the role communities can play in supporting this pillar.
 Activities include equipment demonstrations, army vehicle experiences and equipment try-outs!</p>
 <p></p>
 </td>
 </tr>